 - The Governor General's Academic Medal is awarded to the student who has achieved the highest academic average in the grade 11 and 12 courses. - The University of Toronto National Book Award recipients are students who demonstrate superior academic performance, original and creative thought, and exceptional achievement in a broad context.
-They excel in academic pursuits, demonstrate enthusiasm for intellectual exploration and have a strong involvement in the lives of their schools and communities. - The Toronto Waldorf School Math/Science Bursary Award is granted to the student for achievement, excellence and potential in the fields of Mathematics and Science. - The Toronto Waldorf School Humanities Award is granted to the student in the graduating class who has demonstrated growth, achievement and potential in the field of Humanities. - The Toronto Waldorf School French Award is granted to the graduating student demonstrating strong academic performance and excellence in the field of French language studies with the highest average in the senior years.

-- The Toronto Waldorf School Visual Arts Award is granted to the student in the graduating class who has demonstrated originality, initiative, creativity and a high level of achievement in the field of Visual Art throughout the senior high school years. - The Toronto Waldorf School Drama Award is granted to the graduating student who has demonstrated superior contributions to the Drama program at the senior level. - The Toronto Waldorf School Athletic Award is granted to a male and a female athlete in the graduating class who have demonstrated superior athletic ability, sportsmanship and significant contributions to the athletic program. - The Toronto Waldorf School Renaissance Award is granted to the student in the graduating class who has demonstrated strength, balance and creativity in a wide variety of subject areas. - The Toronto Waldorf School Music Award is awarded to a student for superior contribution to the Music program at the senior level. - The Lieutenant Governor's Community Volunteer Award for Students is awarded to students for exemplary community contribution or outstanding achievements through volunteer activity. - These awards are only given if the specific department (e.g. The drama department for the drama award) feels there is a deserving candidate in that specific year.
+They excel in academic pursuits, demonstrate enthusiasm for intellectual exploration and have a strong involvement in the lives of their schools and communities. - The Toronto Waldorf School Math/Science Award is granted to the student for achievement, excellence and potential in the fields of Mathematics and Science. - The Toronto Waldorf School Humanities Award is granted to the student in the graduating class who has demonstrated growth, achievement and potential in the field of Humanities. - The Toronto Waldorf School French Award is granted to the graduating student demonstrating strong academic performance and excellence in the field of French language studies with the highest average in the senior years. - The Toronto Waldorf School Visual Arts Award is granted to the student in the graduating class who has demonstrated originality, initiative, creativity and a high level of achievement in the field of Visual Art throughout the senior high school years. - The Toronto Waldorf School Drama Award is granted to the graduating student who has demonstrated superior contributions to the Drama program at the senior level. - The Toronto Waldorf School Athletic Award is granted to a male and/or a female athlete in the graduating class who have demonstrated superior athletic ability, sportsmanship and significant contributions to the athletic program. - The Toronto Waldorf School Music Award is awarded to a student for superior contribution to the Music program at the senior level. - The Lieutenant Governor's Community Volunteer Award for Students is awarded to students for exemplary community contribution or outstanding achievements through volunteer activity.